 There will always be new horizons, with greater challenges to overcome, as we walk through life.
 Our proper attitude about this allows us to approach necessary growth with unspeakable joy and confidence.
 It is, however, critical to learn the power of patience-both that needed in times of trouble and, equally important, the calm endurance required while waiting for promised good.

 Faith is critical in learning this quiet process of baking bread, as well as achieving tireless living.
 Take my pledge that simple, better bread is fool-proof if you honor my comfortable instructions.
-Likewise effortless patterns of existence are more readily obtainable, as we draw upon my maxims between cooking and living; we dare to reach out for superlatives.
+Likewise effortless patterns of existence are more readily obtainable, as we draw upon my maxims found between cooking and living.
+We dare to reach out for superlatives.

 Now for the final stretch: when the time is right, invest in a wheat grinder for optimum health-giving bread with a long shelf life.
-Grinding our own wheat is a quick, one-step process: we merely place the mixing bowl under the wheat grinding attachment on a kitchen aid, turn the machine on, and have the purest of flours minutes later (see top photo).
-If you don’t have a kitchen aid, it is possible to buy less expensive appliances that only grind wheat.
+Grinding our own wheat is a quick, one-step process: merely place the mixing bowl under the wheat grinding attachment on a Kitchen Aid, turn the machine on, and the purest of flours is produced minutes later (see top photo).
+If you don’t have a Kitchen Aid, it is possible to buy less expensive appliances that only grind wheat.
 Trust, you won’t be sorry that you made this investment!

-1 1/2 small, individual packets yeast (May measure 3 tsp of Red Star Active Dry Yeast, from an inexpensive 2 lb package, available at Costco, which may be frozen in a sealed container for long-term use.)
+1 individual packet of yeast (May measure 2 tsp of Red Star Active Dry Yeast from an inexpensive 2 lb package, available at Costco, which may be frozen in a sealed container for long-term use.)

 2 tbsp plus 1/4 tsp sugar